-The Eastside Arts Initiative (EAI) plays an integral role in furthering the arts in Eastern LA County by providing grant funding for visual, literary and performance arts programs while supporting local artists and arts organizations to develop innovative creative work.
-Up to $150,000 in total funding will be awarded this cycle.
+The Eastside Arts Initiative (EAI) plays an integral role in furthering the arts in Eastern LA County by providing funding for arts programming while supporting the innovative work of local artists and non-profit arts organizations.

 GRANT AMOUNTS $

-1. INDIVIDUAL ARTIST: May apply for a grant from $2,500 to $10,000.
+• INDIVIDUAL ARTISTS: May apply for grant between $2,500 to $10,000.
 Must apply with a fiscal agent.
-(See “Responsibilities of the Fiscal Agent” below)
+(See “Responsibilities of the Fiscal Agent” at end of these guidelines)

 FUNDING PRIORITIES

-Grants are awarded through a competitive process based on the merits of the proposal and these funding priorities:
+Grants are awarded through a competitive process and scored on the merits of the proposal based on these five funding priorities:

-• Significance: Program fills a need in the community and has long-lasting value.
+1. Significance: Program fills an arts/cultural need in the community and has long-lasting value.

-• Approach: Implementation and outreach plans are well-thought-out, such as how goals will be executed within a specified time-period.
+3. Approach: Implementation and outreach plans are well-thought-out, such as how goals will be executed within a specified period.

-• EAI Partner: Program furthers the arts in Eastern LA County and opens pathways to opportunities in the visual and performing arts.
+5. EAI Partner: Program will help further the arts in Eastern LA County and opens pathways to opportunities in the arts and entertainment fields.

 ELIGIBILITY / REQUIREMENTS

-• Applicant must be an artist or arts organization serving in one or more of the following Eastern LA County communities: Westlake/Rampart/Downtown LA to East L.A; Northeast LA to the San Gabriel and Pomona Valleys; and the Southeast LA/Gateway communities of Bell, Bell Gardens, Commerce, Cudahy, Huntington Park, Maywood, El Monte, Montebello, Monterey Park, Pico Rivera, South Gate, Vernon and Walnut Park unincorporated.
+• Grant funding is available only to individual artists or non-profit arts organizations from and/or serving one or more of the following Eastern LA County communities: Westlake/Rampart, Downtown LA to East L.A; Northeast LA to the San Gabriel and Pomona Valleys; and the Southeast LA/Gateway communities of Bell, Bell Gardens, Commerce, Cudahy, Huntington Park, Maywood, El Monte, Montebello, Monterey Park, Pico Rivera, South Gate, Vernon and Walnut Park unincorporated.

-• Artists must have sustainable creative work and submit a resume summarizing a minimum of two years of artistic work history and accomplishments.
+• Artists’ resumes must summarize a minimum of two years of artistic work history and accomplishments, including present work in the arts.

-• Grant proposals are not accepted directly from schools or government entities.
-However, proposals are accepted from artists or arts organizations for partnerships with schools or government agencies where arts programming can be offered free to the community.
+• Grants are available to artists and arts organizations for partnerships with schools or government agencies where arts programming can be offered free to the community.

-• Proposals are not accepted from prior EAI grant recipients who have not submitted closing report from previous grant award (this does not apply to EAI emergency grant recipients).
+• Prior EAI grant recipients must provide closing report before applying for new grant.
+(This does not apply to EAI emergency grant recipients).

-• Grant must be utilized directly as proposed, and within one year of award or funds must be refunded.
+• Grant must be utilized directly as proposed, and within one year of grant award, or funds must be returned.

-• Grant closing reports to the EAI are due two months following conclusion of program.
+• EAI grant closing reports are due two months following the one year anniversary of grant receipt.

-• EAI Logo or recognition must be included in all related marketing materials, such as acknowledging the EAI’s support in flyers, social media, press materials and other public information.
+• EAI logo or recognition must be included in program related marketing materials, such as flyers, social media, press materials and other public information.

 ELIGIBLE ARTS DISCIPLINES